US submarine sank an Iranian warship in international waters marking a first since WWII

 By Haley Britzky, Zachary Cohen, CNN

-(CNN) — US Secretary of Defense Pete Hegseth said Wednesday that a US submarine sank an Iranian warship in international waters after Sri Lanka’s Navy said it rescued more than two dozen people from an Iranian vessel that was sunk off its shoreline.
+(CNN) — US Secretary of Defense Pete Hegseth said Wednesday that a US submarine sank an Iranian warship, in international waters – killing more than 80 crew according to authorities in Sri Lanka who launched a rescue mission.

+Iran identified the vessel as the Iris Dena and vowed vengeance for what it described as an “atrocity.”

 “An American submarine sunk an Iranian warship that thought it was safe in international waters,” Hegseth said during a press conference at the Pentagon.
 “Instead, it was sunk by a torpedo.”